Fluenza-Network/Issues/README.md

 Issues
 ======

-This repository is designed for players to report server or website bugs for our server.
+This repository is designed for players to report server or website bugs.
 We encourage collaboration in order to determine the cause of an issue.
 Please follow the guidelines below.

 ### Important: